Accounting Schools in Montana

-At Montana State University, students can complete a Master of Professional Accountancy (MPAc) degree.
-This graduate degree is ideal for those interested in fulfilling the educational requirements for sitting for the CPA examination.
-The curriculum includes courses such as Advanced Taxation, Advanced Auditing, and Legal Issues for Accountants.
-Students learn graduate-level knowledge in financial accounting, auditing, taxation, law, and other business and professional areas.
+At Montana State University (MSU), students can complete a Master of Professional Accountancy (MPAc) degree.
+This graduate program is ideal for those interested in fulfilling the educational requirements for sitting for the CPA examination and qualifying for licensure.
+Through courses such as Advanced Taxation, Advanced Auditing, and Professional Accounting Issues, students learn about financial accounting, auditing, taxation, law, and other business and professional areas.
 Courses focus on the technology and quantitative skills needed in the industry as well as the practical application of conceptual accounting knowledge.
-MSU helps students find career opportunities for internships and post-graduation placement.
-Many graduates go on to work in public accounting firms, corporations, and federal and state government entities.
+MPAc students can gain real-world experience by volunteering with the Volunteer Income Tax Assitance (VITA) program and network through student organizations such as the Accounting Club and the accounting fraternity Beta Alpha Psi (BAP).
+MSU hosts an annual Meet the Accounting Recruiters event to help students find career opportunities for internships and post-graduation placement.
+Many graduates work in public accounting firms, corporations, and federal and state government entities.

 University of Montana

-The College of Business at the University of Montana offers a Master of Accountancy (MAcc) degree.
-Students learn advanced accounting knowledge as well as skills in critical thinking and management.
-Graduate students are exposed to many different facets of accounting and can choose electives based on their area of interest.
-Half of the program credits are required courses, and the other half are electives students can choose such as Accounting & Data Analytics, Auditor Judgment, Accounting Problems (CPA prep), and Business Valuation.
+The College of Business at the University of Montana (UM) offers a Master of Accountancy (MAcct) degree that is offered on campus, via synchronous online classes, or a hybrid of the two.
+Students learn advanced accounting knowledge and critical thinking and management skills.
+Graduate students can choose electives based on their area of interest.
+Half of the program credits are required courses and the other half are electives students can choose such as Fraud and Forensics; Tax and Business Strategy; CPA Review, and Sustainability Reporting.
 In many classes, students are required to work together on projects and cases, encouraging the development of teamwork and communication skills.
-Undergraduate accounting students at the University of Montana may be able to finish the MAcc degree on an accelerated timeline.
+Undergraduate accounting students at UM may be able to finish the MAcct degree on an accelerated timeline.
 Those without an academic accounting background may be required to take additional prerequisite courses.

 Montana CPA Requirements

-The Montana Board of Public Accountants requires that CPA candidates complete at least 150 semester hours at an accredited institution, with 24 semester hours in upper-level accounting courses and 24 semester hours in business courses.
+The Montana Board of Public Accountants (the Board) requires that CPA candidates complete at least 150 semester hours at an accredited institution, with 24 semester hours in upper-level accounting courses and 24 semester hours in business courses.
 Graduates who meet these educational requirements can sit for the Uniform CPA examination.
 After passing the examination, candidates should complete at least a year, or 2,000 hours, of accounting experience that is verified by a licensed CPA.
-Individuals can then get their Montana CPA certification, a designation that must be maintained through annual Continued Professional Education (CPE) hours in professional and industry-related development.
+Individuals can then get their Montana CPA certification, which must be maintained through annual continued professional education (CPE) hours in professional and industry-related development.

-The state of Montana has many different career opportunities for accounting program graduates.
-The tourism and hospitality industry, which thrives given the state’s popular national parks, employs a great many accounting experts.
-Montana is also home to several large financial institutions, insurance agencies, and other top employers of accountants.
-The accounting firm KPMG has a location in Billings.
-The operations center for Avitus Payroll, a major employer of tax experts and accountants, is in Billings as well.
+The state of Montana has many different career opportunities for accounting graduates.
+The tourism and hospitality industry, which thrives given the state’s popular national parks, employs many accounting experts.
+Montana is also home to several large financial institutions, insurance agencies, and other businesses.
+For example, the accounting firm KPMG and the operations center for Avitus Payroll, a major employer of tax experts and accountants, have locations in Billings.
 There are many government agencies – both state and federal – that regularly hire accounting grads for long-term positions.
-Graduates can also consider starting their own CPA firm or working in small and local businesses.
+Graduates can also consider starting their own CPA firms or working in small and local businesses.

 Montana Accounting Salary and Jobs by Metro Area